WeeScottishMan/SkylightOS-Webpage/README.md

 # 🪐 [Skylight OS Webpage](https://weescottishman.github.io/SkylightOS-Webpage/) 🪐

-- ###  ✨️ My website for showcasing my clean and minimal [NixOS](https://nixos.org) configuration.
+- ###  ✨️ My website for showcasing my clean and minimal Arch Linux configuration.

 - ###  👨‍💻 Written in HTML, Javascript and CSS.

 ## 📋 TODO LIST
 - #### 🦮 Add a guide section to the website to have a step by step walkthrough on how to install.
-- #### ❓️ Add a FAQ section to the website to give guidance on common issues or tasks on the config.
+- #### ❓️ Add a FAQ section to the website to give guidance on common issues.
 - #### 👍️ Add a suggestion section for programs that might be useful to users of the system.

 #